I Blame the Government

 I Blame the Government is the final studio album by Carter the Unstoppable Sex Machine.
-It was released on Cooking Vinyl Records in 1998.
-The album reached #92 on the UK charts.
+It was released on Cooking Vinyl Records in 1998, and reached #92 on the UK charts.

 It was originally conceived as a double album, but Carter guitarist Les "Fruitbat" Carter felt double albums were a chore in general to listen through from start to finish, so the plan was scrapped.
 The album was recorded with a seven-member line-up rather than just a two-member line-up which they had used on their early recordings.
 Many of the songs released on the album were demo versions, recorded in Fruitbat’s home studio and not final studio recordings, as the band had split up before they had completed work on the album.
 Carter decided not to scrap the material but rather to release it as it stood.

 It is the only Carter album not to see any singles released from it, although Fruitbat has stated that he felt there were a couple of songs that could have been singles had the band not split before its release.